bubut72/devsecops-mastery-course/README.md

 A hands-on **beginner-to-advanced DevSecOps course** built around daily lessons and end-to-end projects.

-This repository is organized so that **each day has its own Markdown file**, making it easy to study, track progress, and publish updates over time.

 ## Who this course is for
 - Developers moving into DevSecOps
 - DevOps engineers adding security practices